 - Divers for whom the first and only place is the rich underwater world of the Indian Ocean in the Maldives.
 Other aspects do not bother them much, and diving at the local resorts is possible in any season..

 - Fans of high-class recreation and perfect service, for whom the price of the issue does not matter.

-Indian ocean near MaldivesIt could be described as perfect.
-It has beautiful color, the water is clean and clear, the underwater world of amazing variety, and the temperature of the water makes swimming enjoyable and comfortable.
-Thermometer in its waters at the local resorts does not fall below 26 degrees throughout the year, from what people dropped, and the divers are in raptures.
+The Indian Ocean in the Maldives can be called ideal.
+It has a beautiful color, the water is clean and transparent, the underwater world is striking in its variety, and the water temperature makes bathing pleasant and comfortable.
+The thermometer in its waters at the local resorts does not drop below +26 degrees throughout the year, from which both beachgoers and divers are delighted.